-- (v) PFRS 10 (Amendment), Consolidated Financial Statements, and PAS 28 (Amendment), Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associates or Joint Venture (effective from January 1, 2016).
-The amendment to PFRS 10 requires full recognition in the investor's financial statements of gains or losses arising on the sale or contribution of assets that constitute a business as defined in PFRS 3, Business Combinations, between an investor and its associate or joint venture.
+- (vi) PFRS 10 (Amendment), Consolidated Financial Statements, and PAS 28 (Amendment), Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associates or Joint Venture (effective date deferred indefinitely).
+The amendment to PFRS 10 requires full recognition in the investor's financial statements of gains or losses arising on the sale or contribution of assets that constitute a business as defined in PFRS 3 between an investor and its associate or joint venture.
 Accordingly, the partial recognition of gains or losses (i.e., to the extent of the unrelated investor's interests in an associate or joint venture) only applies to those sale of contribution of assets that do not constitute a business.
 Corresponding amendment has been made to PAS 28 to reflect these changes.
-In addition, PAS 28 has been amended to clarify that when determining whether assets that are sold or contributed constitute a business, an entity shall consider whether the sale or contribution of those assets is part of multiple arrangements that should be accounted for as a single transaction. - (vi) PFRS 10 (Amendment), Consolidated Financial Statements (effective from January 1, 2016).
-This amendment confirms that the exemption from preparing consolidated financial statements continues to be available to a parent entity that is a subsidiary of an investment entity, even if the investment entity measures its interest in all its subsidiaries at fair value in accordance with PFRS 10.
-The amendment further clarifies that if an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are to provide services that are related to the investment activities of the investment entity parent, the latter shall consolidate the subsidiary. - (vii) PFRS 11 (Amendment), Joint Arrangements (effective from January 1, 2016).
-This amendment requires the acquirer of an interest in a joint operation in which the activity constitutes a business defined in PFRS 3 to apply all accounting principles and disclosure requirements on business combination under PFRS 3 and other PFRSs, except for those principles that conflict with the guidance in PFRS 11. - (viii) PFRS 12 (Amendment), Disclosures of Interests in Other Entities (effective from January 1, 2016).
-The amendment clarifies that an investment entity that measures all its subsidiaries at fair value should provide the disclosures required by PFRS 12.
+In addition, PAS 28 has been amended to clarify that when determining whether assets that are sold or contributed constitute a business, an entity shall consider whether the sale or contribution of those assets is part of multiple arrangements that should be accounted for as a single transaction.
+In December 2015, the IASB deferred the mandatory effective date of these amendments (i.e., from January 1, 2016) indefinitely. - (vii) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).

-- (ix) IFRS 15, Revenue from Contract with Customers (effective from January 1, 2017).
-This standard will replace PAS 18, Revenue, and PAS 11, Construction Contracts, the related Interpretations on revenue recognition: IFRIC 13, Customer Loyalty Programmes, IFRIC 15, Agreement for the Construction of Real Estate, IFRIC 18, Transfers of Assets from Customers, and Standing Interpretations Committee 31, Revenue Barter Transactions Involving Advertising Services.
-This new standard establishes a comprehensive framework for determining when to recognize revenue and how much revenue to recognize.
-The core principle in the said framework is for an entity to recognize revenue to depict the transfer of promised goods or services to the customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This standard has not yet been adopted in the Philippines; however, management is currently assessing the impact of this standard on the Group's consolidated financial statements in preparation for the adoption of this standard in the Philippines. - (x) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).
 This new standard on financial instruments will eventually replace PAS 39 and PFRS 9 (2009, 2010 and 2013 versions).
 This standard contains, among others, the following: - three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, - a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.